-2. FL Studio will disable certain routing choices if this would create a circular dependency (for example trying to route a track to itself).
+- FL Studio will disable routing options that would create a feedback loop (for example trying to route a track to itself).

-4. Use the Send Levels (15) knobs to adjust the amount of signal sent from an
+- Use the Send Level knobs to adjust the amount of signal sent from an

 insert track to the send tracks.

-5. The specially named 'Selected' track (4) can only receive audio from the currently selected track.
+- The specially named 'Current' track can only receive audio from the currently selected track.
 Its main purpose is to hold an Edison

 plugin, ready to record any selected tracks audio OR visualization plugins, such as WaveCandy.

 The record arm switch prepares a track for audio recording (to a *.wav file).
 The